cbg-ethz/V-pipe/utils/README.md

   -m MODE, --mode MODE  POSIX file access mode to be passed to mkdir -L CPLINK, --linking CPLINK
-                        parameter to pass to `cp` for linking files instead of copying their data -s, --summary         Only display a summary of datasets, not an exhaustive list of all samples -a, --append          Append to the end of movedatafiles.sh, instead of overwritting (use when calling from an external combiner wrapper)
+                        parameter to pass to `cp` for linking files instead of copying their data --force               Force overwriting any existing file when moving -s, --summary         Only display a summary of datasets, not an exhaustive list of all samples -a, --append          Append to the end of movedatafiles.sh, instead of overwritting (use when calling from an external combiner wrapper)
   -n, --noempty         skip fastq.gz files with bad yield (0 reads)